buildcom/BossyUI/CONTRIBUTING.md

 To get up and developing;
 * We use the fork & pull Git model, fork a local copy.
 * Install Git, Node, Gulp, Bower
-* Run `npm install -g bower gulp` to install Bower and Gulp.js globally.
+* Run `npm install -g bower gulp nodemon` to install Bower, Gulp.js and nodemon globally.
 * Run `npm install` to install all NPM packages.

 Contributing Guide